This page discusses the procedures for building your applications and running them for testing or for production.

 To test the application:

 Enter a valid username to access the application.

 Enter the password that corresponds to the username.

 Read-only.
-Displays the IP address or name of the computer where the project is based on the configuration on the Server tab.
+Displays the IP address or the name of the computer where the project is, which is based on the configuration in the Server tab.

 Use only Windows Authentication